vasumahesh1/scaledjs/README.md

 	optionalPercent: 65
 }
 ```
-* `layerKey` - Specify the Layer to impose this condition on.
+* `layerKey` - string - Required

+	Specify the Layer to impose this condition on.

-* `minCount` - Specify how many slots of the 4 Starting slots to be a `must have` for this terrain.
+* `minCount` - int - Required

+	Specify how many slots of the 4 Starting slots to be a `must have` for this terrain.

-* `optionalPercent` - If there are any free slots left then what is the percentage that the free slot will be this terrain?
+* `optionalPercent` - int - Required

+	If there are any free slots left then what is the percentage that the free slot will be this terrain?
 The `optionalPercent` specifies this value.

 For eg: